bhavdeep33/My-ludo-project/README.md

 ## Project overview:

 ### 1. /Bin:
-- This folder contains the final exe file for our project which allow us to run our game on any system without python installed.
+- This folder contains the final exe file for our project.

 ### 2. /Config:
 - This folder contains the configuration file for our project.
 We are free to configure screen dimentions and game caption by modifying this file.